Art works (for some): Invisible Visible

 Only for some

-These two pieces of art will be exhibited at The Old Fire Station Gallery in Henley on Thames within the Reading Guild of Artists 91st Annual Summer Exhibition.
+These two pieces of art were exhibited at The Old Fire Station Gallery in Henley on Thames at the Reading Guild of Artists 91st Annual Summer Exhibition

-Open every day from Friday 22nd July until Tuesday 2nd August entry is free to everyone.
-However..... if you're a wheelchair user you might (will) find it almost (completely) impossible to get into the gallery.
+Entry was free to everyone.
+However.....
+As a wheelchair user I found it impossible to get into the gallery.
 This inaccessibility was the inspiration behind my two pieces of art.
 I'm thankful to the RGA, especially Linda Saul and Trish Roberts, for their encouragement of my concept and passion about access to the arts.

 Part One - Invisible

 Invisible was awarded a special mention in the Pauline Mercier Award.

 Invisible is a 3d printed mandala, mounted on a circular 30cm canvas; all painted in black.
 The mandala represents the barriers to access found everywhere disabled people try to go.

 Yes, really, I invite you to touch this piece.